floesche/neuView/HEXAGON_REFACTORING_STATUS.md

 ## Conclusion

-The hexagon grid generator refactoring is proceeding successfully with two major phases completed.
+The hexagon grid generator refactoring is proceeding successfully with three major phases completed.
 The project has achieved:

 - **Significant architectural improvements** through modular design
 - **Enhanced code quality** with focused, well-tested components
 - **Maintained functionality** with zero breaking changes
 - **Strong foundation** for remaining phases

-The modular architecture established in Phases 1 and 2 provides an excellent foundation for the remaining data processing, rendering, and file management extractions planned for future phases.
+The modular architecture established in Phases 1, 2, and 3 provides an excellent foundation for the remaining rendering and file management extractions planned for future phases.